THOMAS O. HUNTER – CHAIR

 From October 1995 to March 1999, Dr. Hunter served as Vice President of Sandia’s California Laboratory.
 Responsibilities included managing programs in nuclear weapons R&D, nonproliferation, advanced manufacturing technology, information systems, environmental technology, and energy research.
-He also served as corporate leader for the development of nonproliferation, arms control, and materials management programs.
+He also served as a corporate leader in the development of nonproliferation, arms control, and materials management programs.

 Earlier in his Sandia career, Dr. Hunter was Sandia’s Director of the Energy and Environment Program Center, where he coordinated activities in energy development and environmental quality and emphasized international energy and environment development and supporting information systems.
 He led Sandia and U.S. DOE laboratory programs to establish cooperative R&D programs in the former Soviet Union to support nuclear nonproliferation.
 He also was Sandia’s Director of Nuclear Waste Management and Transportation, Manager of the Yucca Mountain Project, and leader of the R&D Program for the Waste Isolation Pilot Plant.

-Dr. Hunter is a member of the Engineering Advisory Board for the University of Florida, Council on Foreign Relations, American Nuclear Society, New Mexico Technology Commercialization Council, the MIND Research Network, and the U.S. Strategic Command’s Strategic Advisory Group.
+Dr. Hunter is a member of the Engineering Advisory Board for the University of Florida, the Council on Foreign Relations, the American Nuclear Society, the New Mexico Technology Commercialization Council, the MIND Research Network, and the U.S. Strategic Command’s Strategic Advisory Group.
 He has served as a member and Chair for the Board of Visitors for the Dean of the Herbert Wertheim College of Engineering (University of CA at Davis), on various review groups with other DOE laboratories, guest lecturer at Massachusetts Institute of Technology on nuclear waste management, and as an adjunct professor at the University of New Mexico.
 He is the author of numerous technical papers and presentations.
 He is a recipient of the 2007 New Mexico Distinguished Public Service Award.

 Dr. Hunter earned a B.S. in mechanical engineering from the University of Florida, an M.S. in mechanical engineering from the University of New Mexico, an M.S. in nuclear engineering from the University of Wisconsin, and a Ph.D. in nuclear engineering from the University of Wisconsin.
 He was recognized as a distinguished alumnus by both the University of Florida and the University of Wisconsin.

-Marty is an inventor, entrepreneur, technologist and business leader with executive experience in both Fortune 500 and startup companies.
-He was formerly the COO of Quigo, an advertising technology startup sold to AOL, where he was responsible for product strategy, product management, technology and client services.
+Marty is an inventor, entrepreneur, technologist, and business leader with executive experience in both Fortune 500 and startup companies.
+He was formerly the COO of Quigo, an advertising technology startup sold to AOL, where he was responsible for product strategy, product management, technology, and client services.

-Before eBay, Marty held domestic and international engineering, management and executive positions at Gateway and Motorola.
+Before eBay, Marty held domestic and international engineering, management, and executive positions at Gateway and Motorola.
 Marty spent a total of 12 years on active and reserve duty as an officer in the US Army.

-Marty has an MS in Computer Engineering from the University of Florida, a BS in Computer Science from the United States Military Academy (West Point) and is a graduate of the Harvard Business School’s Executive Education Program (Program for Management Development).
+Marty has an MS in Computer Engineering from the University of Florida, a BS in Computer Science from the United States Military Academy (West Point), and is a graduate of the Harvard Business School’s Executive Education Program (Program for Management Development).
 Marty is currently pursuing a Doctorate of Management degree from Case Western Reserve University.
 He is researching executive team conflict within startups.

-Marty serves on the Boards of Directors for Onforce, Bullhorn and LodgeNet Interactive (NASD: LNET) and is on the advisory boards at Rearden Commerce, Goldmail and LiveOps.
+Marty serves on the Boards of Directors for Onforce, Bullhorn, and LodgeNet Interactive (NASD: LNET) and is on the advisory boards at Rearden Commerce, Goldmail, and LiveOps.

 NORMAN R. AUGUSTINE

-Norman R. Augustine was raised in Colorado and attended Princeton University where he graduated with a BSE in Aeronautical Engineering, magna cum laude, and an MSE.
-He was elected to Phi Beta Kappa, Tau Beta Pi and Sigma Xi.
+Norman R. Augustine was raised in Colorado and attended Princeton University, where he graduated with a BSE in Aeronautical Engineering, magna cum laude, and an MSE.
+He was elected to Phi Beta Kappa, Tau Beta Pi, and Sigma Xi.

-In 1958 he joined the Douglas Aircraft Company in California where he worked as a Research Engineer, Program Manager and Chief Engineer.
+In 1958, he joined the Douglas Aircraft Company in California, where he worked as a Research Engineer, Program Manager, and Chief Engineer.
 Beginning in 1965, he served in the Office of the Secretary of Defense as Assistant Director of Defense Research and Engineering.
 He joined LTV Missiles and Space Company in 1970, serving as Vice President, Advanced Programs and Marketing.
 In 1973 he returned to the government as Assistant Secretary of the Army and in 1975 became Under Secretary of the Army, and later Acting Secretary of the Army.
 Joining Martin Marietta Corporation in 1977 as Vice President of Technical Operations, he was elected as CEO in 1987 and chairman in 1988, having previously been President and COO.
-He served as president of Lockheed Martin Corporation upon the formation of that company in 1995, and became CEO later that year.
-He retired as chairman and CEO of Lockheed Martin in August 1997, at which time he became a Lecturer with the Rank of Professor on the faculty of Princeton University where he served until July 1999.
+He served as president of Lockheed Martin Corporation upon the formation of that company in 1995 and became CEO later that year.
+He retired as chairman and CEO of Lockheed Martin in August 1997, at which time he became a Lecturer with the Rank of Professor on the faculty of Princeton University, where he served until July 1999.

 Mr. Augustine was Chairman and Principal Officer of the American Red Cross for nine years, Chairman of the Council of the National Academy of Engineering, President and Chairman of the Association of the United States Army, Chairman of the Aerospace Industries Association, and Chairman of the Defense Science Board.
 He is a former President of the American Institute of Aeronautics and Astronautics and the Boy Scouts of America.
-He is a current or former member of the Board of Directors of ConocoPhillips, Black & Decker, Proctor & Gamble and Lockheed Martin, and was a member of the Board of Trustees of Colonial Williamsburg.
-He is a Regent of the University System of Maryland, Trustee Emeritus of Johns Hopkins and a former member of the Board of Trustees of Princeton and MIT.
+He is a current or former member of the Board of Directors of ConocoPhillips, Black & Decker, Proctor & Gamble, and Lockheed Martin and was a member of the Board of Trustees of Colonial Williamsburg.
+He is a Regent of the University System of Maryland, a Trustee Emeritus of Johns Hopkins, and a former member of the Board of Trustees of Princeton and MIT.
 He is a member of the Advisory Board of the Department of Homeland Security and the Department of Energy, was a member of the Hart/Rudman Commission on National Security, and served for 16 years on the President’s Council of Advisors on Science and Technology.
 He is a member of the American Philosophical Society, the National Academy of Sciences and the Council on Foreign Affairs, and is a Fellow of the National Academy of Arts and Sciences and the Explorers Club.

 Mr. Augustine has been presented the National Medal of Technology by the President of the United States and received the Joint Chiefs of Staff Distinguished Public Service Award.
 He has five times received the Department of Defense’s highest civilian decoration, the Distinguished Service Medal.
 He is co-author of The Defense Revolution and Shakespeare In Charge and author of Augustine’s Laws and Augustine’s Travels.
 He holds 25 honorary degrees and was selected by Who’s Who in America and the Library of Congress as one of “Fifty Great Americans” on the occasion of Who’s Who’s fiftieth anniversary.
 He has traveled in 107 countries and stood on both the North and South Poles of the earth.